Nordth/siaod-en-2018/task03/readme.md

 `9000094000`

 4) Ask user for a number and increase each element of signal on it.
-But element of signal should not become greater than 9
+But elements of signal should not become greater than 9

 > I = 2